 - Sea salt and freshly ground black pepper

-- 1. In a sieve or fine-mesh strainer suspended over a bowl, combine the tomatoes with a sprinkle of salt, and crush the tomatoes slightly with the back of a fork.
-Let the tomatoes rest in the strainer for about 15 minutes so the juices can drain into the bowl.
-You should have 2 to 4 tablespoons tomato juices.
+- In a strainer placed over a mixing bowl, toss the tomatoes with a sprinkle of salt and crush the tomatoes slightly with the back of a fork and let them rest in the strainer for about 15 minutes so the juices drain into the bowl.
+You should end up with 2 to 4 tablespoons tomato juice.